Troubleshooting Common Issues in cPanel

 Possible Causes:

-- Insufficient disk space.
+- Insufficient disk space for backups.

 - Corrupted backup file.